How to make a home cosy: 15 easy ways to make any space feel snug and inviting

 "A cosy atmosphere is usually achieved by breaking up a space and creating smaller, more intimate, independently lit areas," explains Jo Plant, head of design at designer lighting brand Pooky.
 "Rather than relying on strong overhead lights, incorporate localized lamps and accent wall lighting into your space.
 It’s the perfect way to introduce a layered lighting scheme into your home which can create ambient and atmospheric levels of light to suit whatever the occasion."

-Getting your lighting right is a huge kitchen trend for 2023 and Jo adds, "The more sources of light you have, the more moods you can create."
+Getting the balance right and avoiding common lighting mistakes is crucial for creating cosiness.
+Jo adds, "The more sources of light you have, the more moods you can create."

 2. Fill your home with alluring fragrance